 The Napavine School District Food Service Program's goal is to provide healthy, nutritious meals for our students.
+Free and reduced meal applications are located at the bottom of this page or on our home page.

 You can reach the Food Service Office at the Napavine High School at 360-807-5486